pikim/HIDIRT-Linux/README.md

 ## Options
     no option
       Starts the binary in daemon mode that waits for IR codes and eventually maps them to key presses and/or starts a predefined application (with predefined arguments).
-Application start not implemented, yet.

     -b[=0|1]
       Read state, enable or disable controlling the buttons.
 When enabled, the hardware device controls the power and reset buttons.